-You will learn through a stimulating mixture of lectures, laboratory work, tutorials, practical exercises and computational classes, as well as undertaking assigned coursework, problem solving and projects.
+You’ll learn through a stimulating mixture of lectures, laboratory work, tutorials, practical exercises and computational classes using Python.

-Computers and computer programming are used extensively, as teaching aids via self-learning packages, in the laboratory for experimental control and data analysis, in modelling of physical problems and for effective communication.
+Computers are used extensively as teaching aids, in the laboratory for experimental control and data analysis, in modelling of physical problems, and for effective communication.

 Eight practical laboratory half-modules are designed to introduce particular elements of physics, experimental design, data analysis, background research and technical writing.
 A ninth module introduces computational modelling, the topic of which can be based upon your personal interests.

-Experimental and computational exercises, undertaken in the teaching laboratory, are designed to complement and aid the learning of concepts taught in lectures.
+Experimental and computational exercises, carried out in the teaching laboratory, are designed to complement and aid the learning of concepts taught in lectures.

 Contact hours can vary across our modules.
 Full details of the contact hours for each module are available from the University of Surrey's module catalogue.
 See the modules section for more information.